-Revelations on the Road to Rebellion and Revolution By Gary Felumlee
+Revelations on the Road to Rebellion and Revolution

 The Ohio Country in the mid-eighteenth century was essentially an unknown land to most European colonists who lived on the east coast of our nation.
 It was inhabited by tribal people, and wild animals such as the bear, panther, and wolf.
 The land contained almost unlimited resources according to fur traders, who along with the Native Americans reaped a harvest of furs that were exported overseas, to France, England, and the Netherlands.
 There was a great demand for the furs of the beaver and other fur-bearing animals in Europe.